natashascribes/developer.gov.sg/collections/_products/categories/platform/oursg/overview.md

 -	Inter-agency routing of applications to other relevant grants without the need for refilling of forms
 -	Data security, fraud, and grant governance for government officers

+### Pricing

+OSG is free for onboarding in FY22.
+From FY23 onwards, there will be a fee to onboard the platform.
+(We will provide the price schedule when it is available in FY23)

 ### Contact Us

 Reach out to the product team with your queries or feedback through this [form](https://form.gov.sg/#!/62280856ba91100012050933){:target="\_blank"}